flu-mu/runners-saga/implementation-status-29th-august.md

 - [x] **Implementation Guide**: Complete with current status
 - [x] **Scene Trigger System**: Fully documented
 - [x] **Background Services**: Documented and implemented
+- [x] **Data System**: Fully documented and working
 - [x] **User Experience**: Current limitations clearly identified
 - [x] **Next Steps**: Clear roadmap for future development

 ---

 **Next Action**: Begin Phase 2 development to implement background scene progression and complete the immersive story experience.

+**Current Status**: The app is now fully functional for the core running and story experience, with a robust data system that properly saves and displays all workout history.